Cavite: Demographics

-Cavite had a total population of 4,344,829 in the 2020 census, making it the most populous (if independent cities are excluded from Cebu), and the second most densely populated province in the country.
+Cavite had a total population of 4,573,884 people in the 2024 census, making it the most populous (if independent cities are excluded from Cebu), and the second most densely populated province in the country.
 The tremendous increase can be observed in the year 1990 when industrialization was introduced in the province.
 Investors established their businesses in different industrial estates that magnetized people to migrate to Cavite due to job opportunities the province offers.
 Another factor attributed to the increase of population is the mushrooming of housing subdivisions.
 Since Cavite is proximate to Metro Manila, people working in the metropolitan area choose to live in the province together with their families.
 Natural increase also contributes to the increase in population.
 The population density of the province based on the 2020 census was sigfig 4,344,829/1,574.17.

 Among the cities and municipalities in Cavite, the city of Dasmariñas has the biggest population with 703,141 people while the municipality of Magallanes has registered the smallest population with 23,851 people.

 Cavite is classified as predominantly urban having 90.69 percent of the population concentrated in the urban areas, while 9.21 percent of the population reside in the rural areas.